Kobold: Animal form

 Other kobolds appear as non-human animals.
 Folklorist D. L. Ashliman has reported kobolds appearing as wet cats and hens.
+(Note: Form of wet chicken is attested in drak lore.)

-In Pomerania there are several tales specimens that a kobold, puk, or rôdjakte/rôdjackte hatches from a yolk-less chicken egg (Spâei, Sparei), (Note: More specifically a kobold or rôdjakte from an egg in Jahn, No. 154. from Kratzig (now Kraśnik Koszaliński). and Haas (1896) from Rügen, two tales.) and in other tales, a kobold (aka "redjacket") appears in a cat's guise or a puk appears as a hen.
+In Pomerania there are several tale specimens which relate that a kobold, puk, or rôdjakte/rôdjackte hatches from a yolk-less chicken egg (Spâei, Sparei), (Note: More specifically a kobold or rôdjakte from an egg in Jahn, No. 154. from Kratzig (now Kraśnik Koszaliński). and Haas (1896) from Rügen, two tales.) and in other tales, a kobold (aka "redjacket") appears in a cat's guise or a puk appears as a hen.

 The comparison is readily made to the legend of the hen-hatched basilisk, and Polívka makes further comparisons to lore involving hens and dragons.

 Thorpe has recorded that the people of Altmark believed that kobolds appeared as black cats while walking the earth.
 The kobold Hinzelmann could appear as a black marten (schwartzen Marder) and a large snake.

 One lexicon glosses the French term for werewolf, loup-garou, as kobold.
 (Note: Rädlein (1711), Loup-garou as Bär-Wolff, German Wehr-Wolff and Kobold, cited by Grimm DW "Kobold" 1.
 1) b).)
 This is somewhat underscored by the remark that werewolf transformation was considered an ability of sorcerers with unibrow, which was a physical mark shared with the Schratel spirit (as wood sprite).

 These do not comprise an exhaustive list of what forms the kobold can take on.
 The hinzelmann besides the cat appears as a "dog, hen, red or black bird, buck goat, dragon, and a fiery or bluish form", according to an old encyclopedic entry.
 Ranke (1910) gave a similar list for kobold transformations which includes bumblebee (Hummel).